How to do small company accounts

 List debtors and creditors by date

-Order this list with the oldest debts first – this will help you analyse which debts are likely to go bad, and which creditors it is more important to pay.
+This may be simply common sense, but make sure to order these lists with the oldest debts first – this will help you analyse which debts are likely to go bad, and helps you work out which creditors you should pay first and which debtors you should be chasing up.

 How do I keep records of stock and uncompleted work?

-Match the descriptions of the goods to the ones used on the suppliers’ brochures or price lists, so everything easily tallies up.
-Old, damaged or unfinished goods should have a corresponding depreciation in recorded value (so if a piece of work is 25% unfinished, value it at 75% of its normal value).
+Match the descriptions and names of your goods to the ones used in suppliers’ brochures or price lists, so everything tallies up and there’s no confusion.
+Old, damaged, or unfinished goods should have a corresponding depreciation in recorded value – a fancy and complicated way of saying that if a piece of work is 25% unfinished, then its value is 75% of the value it would have when it’s finished.

 How do I keep records of fixed assets?